lucioeiras/lucioeiras/README.md

 <br>

-### ✉️ I'm available to work.
+### ✉️ I'm available to be hired.
 If you are interested in my work, send me an email!